-EMSI will be used to gather labour market intelligence to support the validity of qualifications including information on expected growth in occupation and/or industry; annual turnover of jobs in occupation; and related occupations impacted.
+EMSI ie used to gather labour market intelligence to support the validity of qualifications including information on expected growth in occupation and/or industry; annual turnover of jobs in occupation; and related occupations impacted.

-It is really important to us that we are able to utilise the expertise and feedback from our Providers and learners so please take the time to complete validity surveys when circulated and to give us feedback throughout the life cycle of a qualification.
+It is important to us that we can utilise the expertise and feedback from our Providers and learners so please take the time to complete validity surveys when circulated and to give us feedback throughout the life cycle of a qualification.